z20240/rebase-branches/readme.md

-# rebase-master
+# rebase-branches

-This is a tool for people who want to rebase master branch automatically to all other branch.
+This is a tool for people who want to rebase specify branch (default master) automatically to all other branches.

 ## Getting started

 ### Install by npm

 ```
-npm i rebase-master -g
+npm i rebase-branches -g
 ```

 OR